IshaanAdarsh/Postgres-extension-tutorial/Code/my_extension/README.md

 ## Usage

 ### Creating a custom table
-Table is created when the extension is Created automatically with an auto-incrementing `id` column and a `name` column.
+Table `my_table` is created automatically when the extension is enabled, with an auto-incrementing `id` column and a `name` column.

 ### Adding two numbers
 To add two numbers using the `add` function, execute the following SQL query: